Son Soubert: Retirement and commitment to the orphan children of Cambodia

 In 2008, he joined Kim Sokha and Keat Sokun to create a new Human Rights Party.
 The venture failed.

-In the 2000s, Son Soubert ran an farm orphanage in the province of Kandal one hour away from Phnom Penh.
+In the 2000s, Son Soubert ran a farm orphanage in the province of Kandal one hour away from Phnom Penh.
 He also returned to the world of education and directed more than 15 published thesis in archeology.

 In April 2011, Son Soubert threatened Soy Sopheap with a lawsuit, which he later dropped, after defamatory accusations about the controversial coalition they joined with the royalist Funcinpec and remnants of the Khmer Rouge, claiming that it was financed by selling Khmer land to the Thai.

 In 2018, he regretted the fact that King Sihamoni was like a prisoner in his royal palace, comments which created controversy and criticism.

 Son Soubert currently lives in Battambang where he has retired.

 Contribution

 Cambodian patriot

-Son Soubert has devoted his life as his ancestors for the defense of Cambodia which he considered an nation in survival mode, because of historical and present-day factors.
+Son Soubert has devoted his life as his ancestors for the defense of Cambodia which he considered a nation in survival mode, because of historical and present-day factors.
 He has argued that Khmer nationalism is a necessary "self-defense" as opposed to a "call for grandeur".